Login

 Tensile Strength

-The tensile strength of carbon fiber is immensely high, typically ranging from 300 to 600 ksi (kilo pounds per square inch).
-This means it can withstand significant stress before breaking.
+Carbon fiber exhibits immensely high tensile strength, typically ranging from 300 to 600 ksi (kilo pounds per square inch), allowing it to endure significant stress before breaking.

 Stiffness

-Carbon fiber boasts high stiffness, contributing to its rigidity.
-This property is critical in applications where deformation can affect performance, such as in aircraft wings or sports cars.
+Another advantage of carbon fiber is its high stiffness, which contributes to its rigidity.
+This property is crucial in applications where deformation may affect performance, such as aircraft wings or sports vehicles.

 Further reading: